 - Inclusion promotes a child’s access to educational opportunities and environments.
 It increases the child’s participation in classroom activities and supports meaningful interactions with peers and teachers.
 Teachers and early childhood leaders can be strong advocates for inclusion by using a summary of the DEC/NAEYC joint position statement Early Childhood Inclusion to create policies supporting inclusion in their center or school.

-If you are interested in learning more about early childhood inclusion, consider the Foundations of Inclusion CONNECT Module or Early Choices’ Understanding Inclusion module, which covers topics such as least restrictive environments, the journey of inclusion, and advocating for inclusion.
+If you are interested in learning more about early childhood inclusion, consider the Connect Module: Foundations of Inclusion CONNECT Module or Early Choices’ Understanding Inclusion module, which covers topics such as least restrictive environments, the journey of inclusion, and advocating for inclusion.
 These modules focus on supporting early childhood teachers and families of young children with disabilities.

 Becoming an Effective Remote Teacher

 - Learn to independently use online resources/programs well (Zoom, Google classroom, etc.)

 - Get comfortable with being on camera and communicating more frequently with families

 - Do you know how to mute and unmute yourself and others?
 Do you know how to share your screen?
 Tips & Tricks: Teachers Educating on Zoom provides some tips and tricks for educators using Zoom.